Noel-leoN/NoPet/README.md

   - Initial build.

 ## Disclaimer
-- It may be affects savegame data.
+- May be affect savegame data.
 Please use at your own risk.

 ## Credits
   - Thanks to captain_on_coit for the Git repo template, and Jimmyokok for reference the code structure.